AudiusProject/audius-k8s-manifests/README.md

 #### Run

-1. Install service and volume objects
+1.)
+Install service and volume objects
 ```
 k apply -f audius/creator-node/creator-node-svc.yaml
 k apply -f audius/creator-node/creator-node-pvc.yaml
 ```

-2. Deploy creator node ipfs
+2.)
+Deploy Creator Node ipfs
 ```
 k apply -f audius/creator-node/creator-node-deploy-ipfs.yaml
 ```

-3. Before deploying creator node backend, we must obtain IPFS running host IP and service nodePort, so we can pass that config to creator node.
+3.)
+Before deploying Creator Node backend, we must obtain IPFS running host IP and service nodePort, so we can pass that config to Creator Node.

 > NOTE If you only have an "InternalIP", ensure your cluster node has an externally accessible network interface